Sometimes, keeping it simple is the most effective way to do something. The same thing can be said about our basement waterproofing system.

 Step 1: Make sure that this is a do-it-yourself project!

 If the mold is extensive it might be appropriate to seek professional mold remediation help.
 You may want to check the type of mold you are dealing with by having a sample tested by a professional.
 Look under Industrial Hygiene Consultants or Environmental and Ecological Consultants in the phone book.
-Or call your local public health department.
+Or call your local public health department if you need assistance removing black mold.

 Step 2: Take necessary precautions to protect yourself and the environment before starting.